Wakefield Parish, New Brunswick

-Wakefield is a civil parish in Carleton County, New Brunswick, Canada, located north on the west bank of the Saint John River north of Woodstock.
-It comprises two local service districts and part of a third, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Wakefield is a geographic parish in Carleton County, New Brunswick, Canada, located north on the west bank of the Saint John River north of Woodstock.

+Prior to the 2023 governance reform, for governance purposes it was comprised two local service districts and part of a third, all of which were members of the Western Valley Regional Service Commission (WVRSC).

-The Census subdivision of Wakefield Parish shares the civil parish's borders.
+The Census subdivision of Wakefield Parish shares the geographic parish's borders.

 Origin of name

 The parish may have been named for the city of Wakefield in Yorkshire, England.

 Historian William Francis Ganong noted that the name predated the parish's erection, appearing in 1801 in the Land Memorials.

 History

 Wakefield was erected in 1803 within York County from unassigned lands north of Woodstock and Northampton Parishes.
 It included Simonds and Wilmot Parishes, along with parts of Bright, Brighton, Northampton, Peel, Richmond, Southampton, Wicklow, and Woodstock Parishes as well as part of Maine claimed by New Brunswick.